Tim Farmer: Early life

-Farmer grew up in Mason County and Carter County, Kentucky.
+Farmer grew up in Mason and Carter Counties in northeastern Kentucky.
 He is the son of Jerry and Sherry Farmer, and has one older sister, Deborah, and one younger brother, Jonathon.
 After graduating high school, Tim enlisted in the United States Marine Corps.
-After completing basic training in Parris Island South Carolina, Tim was stationed at Millington Naval Air Base, near Memphis, TN.
+After completing basic training in Parris Island, South Carolina, Tim was stationed at Millington Naval Air Base, near Memphis, Tennessee.
 He was honorably discharged following a 1984 motorcycle accident that left him unable to use his right arm.

 Television career

 Kentucky Afield

 Farmer is the former host and executive producer of Kentucky Afield, produced by the Kentucky Department of Fish & Wildlife Resources.
 Farmer hosted Kentucky Afield from 1995 until 2016, following previous host Dave Shuffett.
 Kentucky Afield is the longest continuously running outdoor TV show in the United States, beginning broadcasts in 1953.
 On the show, Farmer has overcome the physical limitations caused by his right arm's paralysis.
 Most notably, he has learned to shoot a bow and arrow by drawing the bow with his teeth.
 Farmer is also known for his sign-off, saying "I hope to see you in the woods or on the water."
 Tim has won 5 Emmys.